fullcalendar/temporal-polyfill/README.md

 ### 3) Tree-shakeable

-Date libraries either take a function-based approach, like date-fns, or an object-based approach, like Dayjs and Luxon.
+Date libraries either take a function-based approach, like date-fns, or an object-based approach, like Day.js and Luxon.
 A function-based approach allows your bundler to automatically remove unnused functions, resulting in smaller bundler sizes.

 ### 4) Ease of installation